Leslie Varela, MS, LPC Associate

 If you’re a parent reading this, you may have noticed a shift in your teen sometime after the divorce.

-Maybe they seem angrier than they used to be.
-Maybe they get triggered more easily or seem overwhelmed in ways that are hard to explain.
+Maybe they seem more anxious than they used to be.
+Maybe they're overthinking things, worrying more, withdrawing from others, or seeming overwhelmed in ways that are hard to explain.

 Even when teens have a supportive parent, divorce can leave a lot of unanswered questions and emotions that take time to sort through.